jjn7702/SECJ1023-PT2/Submission/sec08_23242/DreamCatcher/Proposal/readme.md

 <strong>Main Dashboard:</strong><br>
             <div class="right-align">
               <ul>
-            The main page serves as a comprehensive dashboard, offering a daily summary of previous sleep quality metrics such as sleep duration, efficiency, and the number of awakenings.
-Additionally, users can delve deeper into their sleep data by accessing extended options, which provide insights into sleep patterns and trends over time.
-These insights help users gain a better understanding of their sleep habits and make informed decisions to improve their overall sleep quality.
+            The main page serves as a central hub, welcoming users and offering a variety of options for them to explore within the app.
             </div>
         </li>
     </ul>